Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/transform_orientations.rst

       Normal.

-   The z-axis of the manipulator will match the normal vector of the selected object.
+   The z-axis of the manipulator will match the normal vector of the selection.

-   In Object Mode, this is equivalent to Local Orientation, but in Edit Mode, it becomes more interesting.
+   In Object Mode, this is equivalent to Local Orientation, in Edit Mode, it becomes more interesting.

    As you see, the light blue lines indicate the faces' normals,